sydalwedaie/odin-project-calculator/README.md

 ## What I Want to Improve

 - The state management is a mess!
 The numbers stored in memory are sometimes in `number` type and other times `string`.
-- I tried to implement a neomorphic design, though the shaows on some of the buttons and the device frame certainly need improvement.
+- I tried to implement a neomorphic design, though the shadows on some of the buttons and the device frame certainly need improvement.

 ## Acknowledgement